 Some of the material goes to landfills and some is recycled.
 The goal of the Materials Management Program is to ensure that the waste going to landfills is handled in a safe and responsible manner.

-Important Announcement: In response to our current focus on COVID-19 response and to help ensure the health of our customers, CCBH has temporarily suspended all food safety education training through the month of May.
-ServSafe and the National Restaurant Association are committed to supporting restaurant
+Important Announcement: In response to our current focus on COVID-19 response and to help ensure the health of our customers, CCBH has temporarily suspended all food safety education training through the month of August.
+ServSafe and the National Restaurant Association are committed to supporting